syncfusion-content/maui-docs/MAUI/Maps/vector-layers/line-layer.md

 ## Animation

-You can apply animation for the [`MapLine`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLine.html) using the `MapLineLayer.AnimationDuration` and `MapLineLayer.AnimationEasing` properties and able to customize the animation curve and duration.
+You can apply animation for the [`MapLine`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLine.html) using the `MapLineLayer.AnimationDuration` and `MapLineLayer.AnimationEasing` properties.

-By default, there will not be any animation.
+By default, there will be no animation.

+N> Animation is only applicable for the load time.

 {% tabs %}